spandandey12/Data534_project/notebooks/Jamie.md

 - No work.

 **Feb 1**
 - Final team meeting before submission.
+Helped with package structure to make the project an R package.
 - Reviewed the final presentation slides and synchronized the package versioning.

 **Feb 2**